 Over the past 20 years, Rush has overseen the development of multiple successful IP ventures.
 He served on the Board of Directors for Seattle’s BlueView Technologies, a manufacturer of small, high-frequency sonar systems.
 In 2012, Rush was involved in the company’s acquisition by Teledyne Inc, a leading provider of cutting-edge subsea technologies.
 He has served as board member for Entomo, an enterprise software developer focused on post-sale channel management and financial reporting, and as Chairman of Remote Control Technology, Inc. (RCT), a manufacturer of wireless remote-control devices for several Fortune 500 industrial clients, including Exxon, Conoco-Philips and Boeing.
 He served on the Board of Trustees of the Museum of Flight in Seattle from 2003-2007, chairing the Development Committee from 2006-2007.

-In 1989, Rush personally built a Glasair III experimental aircraft, which he still owns and flies today.
-He also completed a heavily modified Kittredge K-350 two-man submersible, in which he has conducted over 30 dives to date.
+In 1989, Rush personally built a Glasair III experimental aircraft, which he still owns and flies.
+He completed a heavily modified Kittredge K-350 two-man submersible, in which he has conducted over 30 dives to date.

 He obtained his BSE in Aerospace Engineering from Princeton University in 1984, and his MBA from the U.C.
 Berkeley Haas School of Business in 1989.

-Rush has written numerous engineering articles on manned submersible vehicles in subsea operations for a variety of trade publications and has spoken on private-public investment opportunities in the new ocean economy.
+Rush has written numerous engineering articles on crewed submersible vehicles in subsea operations for a variety of trade publications and has spoken on private-public investment opportunities in the new ocean economy.